Avaiga/taipy-doc/docs/manuals/new-user-manual/what-if-analysis/index.md

 2. **Configuring Scenarios**: A `ScenarioConfig` is a configuration object used to instantiate *scenarios*.
 It encapsulates scenario-specific settings such as data node configurations, *task* configurations, scenario comparators, or frequency for cycle management.<br>
-    For more details, see the [scenario configuration](../scenario-mgt/scenario-config.md) page.
+    For more details, see the [scenario configuration](../sdm/scenario/scenario-config.md) page.

 3. **Instantiating and comparing Scenarios**: At runtime, an end user can create as many new *scenarios* as he/she wants from the same `ScenarioConfig`.
 Each one contains its own set of *data nodes*.
 This allows an end user to compare the scenarios' data.<br>
-    For more details, see the [scenario configuration](../scenario-mgt/scenario-mgt.md) page.
+    For more details, see the [scenario](../sdm/scenario/index.md)
+    page.